Earth Energy Fruits & Veggies Versus Balance of Nature: Are They Worth It or Not?

-Earth's Energy raw fruit and vegetable supplementFruits & Veggies by Earth Energy Supplements has some of the same ingredients as Balance of Nature and is available for less, but is it worth getting or a waste of money?
+Earth's Energy raw fruit and vegetable supplementFruits & Veggies by Earth Energy Supplements has many of the same ingredients as Balance of Nature and is available for less, but is it worth getting or a waste of money?

 What is Earth Energy Fruits & Veggies?

-Earth Energy Supplements are manufactured in the United States.
-Their website states that their products are “made in the USA in a GMP certified and FDA regulated facility to ensure quality and effectiveness”.
+Earth Energy’s range of supplements are manufactured in the United States.
+Their website states that their products are, “made in the USA in a GMP-certified and FDA-regulated facility to ensure quality and effectiveness.”

-What is Balance of Nature Fruits and Veggies?
+What is Balance of Nature?

 Balance of Nature is made from 31 powdered fruits and vegetables.
 It‘s sold in 2 different tubs of 90 capsules each.
 You take 6 a day at the recommended dosage for a month-long supply.

 The company says all of their produce is picked at the peak of ripeness and freeze-dried to retain the most nutrition.
-They also state that their products are third-party tested, non-GMO, gluten-free, and free of synthetic additives and chemicals.
+They also state that their products are third-party tested, non-GMO, gluten-free, and free of synthetic additives and chemicals.Balance vitamin containers

 Both of these fruit and vegetable supplements contain similar powdered produce.
-Which one is better nutritionally in direct comparison though?Earth Energy Fruits & Veggies Supplement Label
+Which one is better nutritionally in direct comparison though?

 Earth Energy Fruits & Veggies Supplement Facts